Elephant Nose Fish – Gnathonemus petersii

 Aquarium Water pH: Range pH 6.0 – 7.5

-Feeding: Live food, frozen, dried foods and worms are a good diet.
-It is always good to provide a variety of food types to your fish.
+- It is recommended by TailsNTeeth to provide a variety of food types to your fish

 Other Considerations: Elephant Nose Fish – Gnathonemus petersii is a scaleless freshwater fish.
-It is sensitive to poor water conditions and aquatic fish medications.
+This tropical freshwater fish is sensitive to poor water conditions and aquatic fish medications.
+It is important to do regular water changes.

-Use an aquarium water testing kit to ensure aquarium water parameters are suitable for these fish.
+Using an aquarium water testing kit will ensure aquarium water parameters are suitable for these fish.
 The frequency of their electrical discharges increases as the water conditions become more polluted.